The Point is...

 Some of the biggest Tailor, ( Blue Fish ) in the world are caught here.

 Nothing quite beats the thrill of experiencing a 5 or 6 kilo Tailor take a popper lure from 2 or 3 metres up on a rock ledge.

 Hang on and have some fun.

-Steep Point is currently managed by the Department of Parks and Wildlife and lies within the proposed Edel Land National Park which extends to just south of False Entrance and encompasses much of Belefin Prong.
+Steep Point is currently managed by D.E.C. ( Department of Environment and Conservation ) and lies within the proposed Edel Land National Park which extends to just south of False Entrance and encompasses much of Belefin Prong.